 “…God has so composed the body, giving greater honor to the part that lacked it, that there may be no division in the body, but that the members may have the same care for one another.”1 Corinthians 12:25

 Gluten-Free Bread is available in the center cup during the Lord’s Supper.

-Sign Language Interpretation: Our 6:30 PM worship services are signed by a professional American Sign Language (ASL) interpreter.
+Sign Language Interpretation: Our afternoon worship services are signed by a professional American Sign Language (ASL) interpreter.
 The interpreter sits at the front of the Sanctuary on the 18th Street side of the building.